BrokenSource/.github/profile/Readme.md

 - Digital signal processing
 - Electrical engineering

-The name **Broken** on the Source is merely comical in a way to represent the always ongoing war about code logistics everyone faces and that pathed its way towards creating this organization and monorepo.
+The name **Broken** on the Source is merely comical in a way to represent the always ongoing war about code logistics everyone faces and that pathed its way towards creating this organization and monorepo

 <sub> Also _Open_ and _Broken_ are somewhat similar on speech 😅 </sub>